The North London Railway

 We cater for everybody interested in the story of the railway and the many associated lines, from 1846 to the present day.
 Although we encourage members to undertake research and write articles, there is no compulsion, and people with an affection for this interesting railway who wish to learn more are just as welcome.

 An illustrated journal is produced three times a year, and covers all aspects of the line, its stations, train services, signalling, locomotives and rolling stock.
 Five meetings are held in central London each year, some in the evening and some in the afternoon; as well as an annual guided walk or tour.
 Speakers cover a wide variety of topics, and members are encouraged to participate.
-For those living further away, an associated Internet news group has been formed upon which new information is regularly posted.

 Click on a journal to view an extract from that issue.